geraintpalmer/SAS-R/LabSheets/Week_10.md

         Hello, world!
         \end{document}

-3. In general all the code that comes before the `\begin{document}` statement is called the 'preamble' and is used to set a title for the document, call certain packages as well as various other things.
+3. **TICKABLE** In general all the code that comes before the `\begin{document}` statement is called the 'preamble' and is used to set a title for the document, call certain packages as well as various other things.
 The following code (to be inserted in the preamble of your document) sets a title:

         \title{Choose a title}
         \author{V Knight}